 Easy: There are no bartending skills required to whip up this non alcoholic pomegranate drink at home.
 It's simple to make for any skill level!

-Delicious: With a sweet pomegranate juice twist on a classic mojito, this drink is refreshing, healthy and beautiful to drink.
+Delicious: With a sweet pomegranate juice twist on a classic mojito mocktail, this drink is refreshing, healthy and beautiful to drink.

-Festive: This would be a perfect Christmas mocktail for the holiday season with it’s gorgeous green and red colours.
+Festive: This would be a perfect Christmas mocktail with it's gorgeous green and red colours.
 It would look spectacular in a glass pitcher on Christmas Day.

 Fast: This mocktail can be made in minutes, with no chilling time required.
 Perfect for a last minute drinks for guests.

 Perfect for a crowd: The quantities can be increased below in the recipe card if you want to make this for guests.
 There are steps for making it in advance below.
 I also love my easy watermelon agua frescas for this reason!